Q42/template-ios/README.md

 To create such a certificate bundle, open Keychain Access.
 Unfold the entries for the development and distribution certificate.
 Select the certificates and their private keys using shift, then right-click and select "Export 4 items...".

 You can encode a file to base64 on the command line like this: `base64 -i ~/Desktop/Certificates.p12 | pbcopy`.
 This automatically puts the result on your clipboard.

+## Release process

+The process of releasing a new version of an app goes as follows.

+### Increment version number and commit

+First, a new version number is picked for the app.
+The version numbering convention is up to the project team to decide.
+[Semantic Versioning](https://semver.org/) may be used.
+For example, given a version number `MAJOR.MINOR.PATCH`, increment the:

+- MAJOR version when you make changes that impact the user's workflow of the app
+- MINOR version when you add functionality
+- PATCH version when you make bug fixes

+Set this version number in the Xcode project settings and commit it.

+### Create release branch

+Create a branch `release/<version>` in which `<version>` is the new version number.
+Push the branch to GitHub and create a pull request.
+GitHub Actions will automatically create a release build for you and upload it to App Store Connect.
+You can distribute this build to TestFlight if you want.

+Any last-minute changes before the release goes out may be committed to this branch.

+### Create GitHub release

+In the Releases section of the project on GitHub, draft a new release.
+For the **tag** field, enter the new version number.
+For the **target** field, select the release branch that you've created earlier.

+You can automatically generate the (internal) release notes.
+It will include a list of all the PRs that were merged.

+**Save the release as a draft** so that GitHub doesn't add a tag for it yet.

+### Release to the App Store

+Create a new version of the App in App Store Connect using the new version number.
+Select the build of the app that GitHub Actions has created earlier.
+Update the App Store metadata (screenshots, description) as needed.
+Enter the public release notes.

+Then submit to the App Store.

+### Finalise GitHub release

+In the Releases section of the project on GitHub, publish your release, checking the "Set as the latest release" checkbox.
+Add the public release notes to the changelog if you'd like.

+All done! :rocket: